Henri Cleutin: Wyatt's confession

 In February 1554, the Imperial ambassador in England Simon Renard heard that Thomas Wyatt, who had conspired against Mary I of England, made an allegation against Henri Cleutin.
 Wyatt said that d'Oisel had spoken to his associate the soldier James Croft, asking him to hinder the marriage of Philip II and Mary Tudor, help place Princess Elizabeth on the throne, and marry her to Edward Courtenay, and have Mary Tudor executed.
 D'Oisel, Wyatt said, had made the same offer to Mr Rogers, Peter Carew, one named South, and William Pickering, the first dapifer, with promises of money, assistance and soldiers from France.
+D'Oisel seems to have hinted to conspirators that such support would be forthcoming.

 The French King would attack England from Scotland and mount an assault on the English strongholds at Calais and Guînes during Wyatt's enterprise.
 While the plot failed and the English conspirators were arrested or fled, Renard said that the Admiral, the Earl of Derby and Earl of Westmorland were on war footing to resist the potential invasion.
 Renard said that the Princess Elizabeth was implicated by Cleutin's letters.

 At the end of March, the English ambassador in France, Nicholas Wotton, questioned the Constable of France, Anne de Montmorency about the allegations against d'Oisel.
 Montmorency thought the plot sounded most implausible, and the French were perfectly content with Mary's rule in England.
 He doubted that d'Oisel would have put himself in such danger by speaking of such a plot as he travelled through England with his wife.
 Wotton told the Constable he would not have opened the matter with the Constable if the Queen of England did not believe it.
 Montmorency said it was a case of his word against your word.
 On 17 April 1554, Henry II congratulated Noailles for his defence of Cleutin against these allegations.
 Mary remained convinced of d'Oisel's involvement in the rebellion, and a month later wrote to Wotton mentioning; "the practice attempted by D'Oysel which, however much denied, is clearly manifest."